skroutz/elasticsearch-analysis-greeklish/README.md

 There are more than one combinations of latin characters that can substitute each character of the greek alphabet.
-So, a greek token is expanded to as many greeklish tokens as the the combinations of the latin characters for each greek character of a token and in some cases this produces an enormous number of expansions.
+So, a greek token is expanded to as many greeklish tokens as the combinations of the latin characters for each greek character of a token and in some cases this produces an enormous number of expansions.
 In order to prevent this from happening, a threshold of the max expansions is set.
 The default value is 20.